pbinkley/microcopying_1940/index.markdown

 individual scholars, securing notes, and the other which are large-scale enterprises, securing large bodies of material of a specified sort which are subscribed to by libraries rather than individual scholars.
-Before we leave that point, I should <span style="page" id="page41">[p.41]</span> like to know if in addition to the three agencies available for short orders, Mr. Powers, the Library of Congress and the American Documentation Institute, there are any other agencies that receive requests from scholars and fill those requests
+Before we leave that point, I should <span class="page" id="page41">[p.41]</span> like to know if in addition to the three agencies available for short orders, Mr. Powers, the Library of Congress and the American Documentation Institute, there are any other agencies that receive requests from scholars and fill those requests